maikelvl/workspace/README.md

 Before you run the workspace, you have to place your Vagrant VMWare license in the config directory.
 On the first run it will catch it and applies it.

 ### Run it, get coffee
-Now, lets run your brand new Workspace by typing just:
+Now, lets run your brand new Workspace by executing `workspace`.

-	workspace

 You might take a cup of coffee because this very first run will do the following:
 - Download the latest CoreOS Beta release